 Emergency cards are required to be completed by a parent for all students.
 If there is a change of any information during the school year, it is the responsibility of the parent to notify the school and/or complete a new emergency card.
-Emergency cards are available in the School Office.
+Contact the school office with your changes.